awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.md

 # Replication with Amazon Aurora PostgreSQL<a name="AuroraPostgreSQL.Replication"></a>

-Following, you can find a description of replication with Amazon Aurora PostgreSQL, including how to monitor replication\.
+Following, you can find information about replication with Amazon Aurora PostgreSQL, including how to monitor replication\.

 **Topics**
 + [Using Aurora Replicas](#AuroraPostgreSQL.Replication.Replicas)